Kidney stone disease: Children

-Although kidney stones do not often occur in children, the incidence is increasing.
+Although kidney stones rarely occur in children and adolescents under the age of 20, the incidence is increasing.
 These stones are in the kidney in two thirds of reported cases, and in the ureter in the remaining cases.
 Older children are at greater risk independent of whether or not they are male or female.

 As with adults, most pediatric kidney stones are predominantly composed of calcium oxalate; struvite and calcium phosphate stones are less common.
 Calcium oxalate stones in children are associated with high amounts of calcium, oxalate, and magnesium in acidic urine.

-Treatment of kidney stones in children are similar to treatments for adults including: shock wave lithotripsy, medication, and treatment using scope through the bladder, kidney or skin.
+Treatment of kidney stones in children is similar to treatments for adults, including shock wave lithotripsy, medication, and treatment using scope through the bladder, kidney or skin.
 Of these treatments, research is uncertain if shock waves are more effective than medication or a scope through the bladder, but it is likely less successful than a scope through skin into the kidney.
 When going in with a scope through the kidney, a regular and a mini-sized scope likely have similar success rates of stone removal.
 Alpha-blockers, a type of medication, may increase the successful removal of kidney stones when compared with a placebo and without ibuprofen.